 Fat bloom is similar to sugar bloom, except that it is fat or cocoa butter that is separating from the chocolate and depositing itself on the outside of the candy.
 As with sugar bloom, the most common causes of fat bloom are quick temperature changes and overly-warm storage.

-did you notice if the bloom felt grainy (like sugar) when you bit into it.
+First question did you notice if the bloom felt grainy (like sugar) when you bit into it.
 If it was then most likely it was sugar bloom.

 2nd question did you place the coated mallows in the fridge to cool overnight?
 Don't put your tempered chocolate items in the refrigerator to help them set faster; they won't set up correctly.
 Room temperature is the way to go.
 If you did then most likely it was fat bloom that caused the problem.